chateight/co2_sensor/README.md

 - storage detected vallue into maria db table
 - provide web server access

 current apache document root on the raspberrypi is "/var/www/html"

+graph.py is used to generate graphs from SQL database.